BBOPlace-Bench: Benchmarking Black-Box Optimization for Chip Placement: Introduction

 The application of BBO for chip placement has a history of several decades~\cite{murata1996vlsi,chang2000b,hong2000corner}.
-Nevertheless, early attempts were hampered by immature problem formulation and inefficient algorithm design, resulting in poor placement performance, e.g., the \textit{Nature} paper~\cite{nature-graph} claimed that ``\textit{it is very slow and difficult to parallelize, thereby failing to scale to the increasingly large and complex circuits of the 1990s and beyond}".
-As the scale of chips continues increasing, these issues become progressively more severe, preventing early BBO methods from competing with advanced analytical placers~\cite{lu2015eplace,cheng2018replace,lin2020dreamplace,xplace}.
-Fortunately, recent advancements in BBO problem formulation (such as WireMask-Guided BBO~\cite{wiremask-bbo}) and efficient BBO algorithm design have highlighted the potential of BBO to achieve state-of-the-art results for chip placement, e.g., reducing wirelength by 30\% and 23\% compared to state-of-the-art analytical placer DREAMPlace~\cite{lin2020dreamplace} and RL placer MaskPlace~\cite{lai2022maskplace}, respectively.
+Nevertheless, early attempts were hampered by immature problem formulation and inefficient algorithm design, resulting in poor placement performance.
+For example, the \textit{Nature} paper~\cite{nature-graph} claimed that it was ``\textit{very slow and difficult to parallelize, thereby failing to scale to the increasingly large and complex circuits of the 1990s and beyond}.''
+As chip scales continue to increase, these issues become progressively more severe, preventing early BBO methods from competing with advanced analytical placers~\cite{lu2015eplace,cheng2018replace,lin2020dreamplace,xplace}.
+Fortunately, recent advancements in BBO problem formulation (such as WireMask-Guided BBO~\cite{wiremask-bbo}) and efficient BBO algorithm design have highlighted the competitive potential of BBO for chip placement, with reported wirelength reductions of 30\% and 23\% compared to the analytical placer DREAMPlace~\cite{lin2020dreamplace} and RL placer MaskPlace~\cite{lai2022maskplace}, respectively.
 Despite these advancements, the field lacks a unified benchmark for thoroughly assessing various BBO problem formulations and BBO algorithms, which hinders systematic comparisons and progress, underscoring a critical need for a standardized platform.